FAI-Solutions/open-webui-extensions/README.md

 ⚠ **Early stage** — currently featuring two extension, with additional releases planned as interest grows.

-❗ Working on a patch for the new open webui v0.11.0

 ---

 ## 📦  Available Extensions